 There are many applications and uses of steel in several different industries globally, even though our primary concern is on the CNC machining and rapid prototyping industry.
 Some of the areas where steel can be used include:

 Steel is the go-to metal in many industries around the world.
 This is due to many of its properties, which are generally desirable when dealing with metals in industries.
 In rapid tooling and custom parts manufacturing, for instance, high resistance to corrosion means the steel components can last longer and also give a maximum effect for longer periods.
 The kind of steel most employed for machining purposes is CNC stainless steel.
 It is noteworthy that there are even still different grades of stainless steel.
-Storage tanks, machines, protective equipment are just a few of the industrial applications of steel.
+Storage tanks, machines, and protective equipment are just a few of the industrial applications of steel.

 The primary property leveraged here is steel’s fantastic durability.
 Virtually all energy-producing and distributing sectors use steel in one way or the other.
 Typically, high-strength, carbon, stainless, and alloy steels are used for manufacturing many energy production components.
 Also, transformers usually have a magnetic steel core and steel-reinforced cables.
 Generators and motors of these heavy machines also require the use of steel.